openvinotoolkit/openvino/inference-engine/samples/classification_sample_async/README.md

 After that, the application starts inference for the first infer request and waits of 10th inference request execution being completed.
 The asynchronous mode might increase the throughput of the pictures.

 When inference is done, the application outputs data to the standard output stream.
+You can place labels in .labels file near the model to get pretty output.

 You can see the explicit description of each sample step at [Integration Steps](../../../docs/IE_DG/Integrate_with_customer_application_new_API.md) section of "Integrate the Inference Engine with Your Application" guide.